sebastn/Sonnenglas/General/Customer Reviews.md

   - Produces a decent amount of light and the color range is amazing.
   - Minimalist clean design
+  - Lights up in 16 million colors
+  - Alarm and timer features

 3. Seamless Functioning

   - The [Hue Smart Bridge](https://www.amazon.com/Philips-Hue-Smart-Bridge-Compatible-with-Amazon-Alexa-Apple-HomeKit-and-Google-Assistant/dp/B014H2P42K/ref=cm_cr_dp_d_rvw_txt?ie=UTF8) and the [Hue Dimmer](https://www.amazon.com/Philips-Hue-Smart-Dimmer-Switch-with-Remote-Installation-Free-Exclusive-for-Philips-Hue-Lights/dp/B0167Z0P3I/ref=cm_cr_dp_d_rvw_txt?ie=UTF8) which in combo permit control by both the Hue Dimmer control or by using voice commands through Amazon's Echo works perfectly with the Hue Go.
+  - Works with IFTTT and many third-party Hue apps
+  - Ambify (third party app) lets you sync the Hue lights with iTunes music which was a feature upvoted by many customers